 As mentioned, division of lemongrass is the primary method of propagation.
 Lemongrass can be obtained from specialty nurseries or can be purchased from an Asian grocery.
 Sometimes, you may find it in the local supermarket or obtain a cutting from a friend.
 If you get it from a grocer, try to find a piece with a few roots in evidence.
 Put the lemongrass in a glass of water and let the roots grow.

 When the lemongrass has sufficient roots, go ahead and plant it in a container or garden area with well-draining soil that is moist and high in organic content, and in a full sun exposure.
-If need be, amend the soil with 2-4 inches of rich compost and work it in down to a depth of 4-6 inches.
+If need be, amend the soil with 2 to 4 inches (5-10 cm.) of rich compost and work it in down to a depth of 4 to 6 inches (10-15 cm.).

 Lemongrass grows quickly and by the successive year will likely need to be divided.
 Potted plants, especially, will need to be divided each year.